-Information last updated 14 February 2021
+Information last updated 1 March 2021

-In general, the things to remember should be familiar for you:
+In general, the things to remember are:

-Centres need to ensure that anyone who hires their Centre agrees to follow the Centre’s cleaning practices and observes any limitations about group gatherings.
+Centres need to ensure that anyone who hires their centre agrees to follow the centre’s cleaning practices and observes any limitations about group gatherings.

-A Reminder of the guidance in Ngā Kupu Oranga relating to Cleaning and Disinfecting:
+Further advice on disinfecting: A Reminder of the guidance in Ngā Kupu Oranga relating to Cleaning and Disinfecting:

 Good disinfectants to use are things that contain hypochlorite (which is the main active ingredient in bleach) or activated hydrogen peroxide (0.5%).
 The Ministry of Health recommends that ECE services will need to use a disinfectant that has at least 2% hypochlorite.